To configure all areas of the system, you need to look under the top-level Settings menu.

-Fields have a name, a label, a tooltip, a location and a display index.
+Fields have a name, a label, a tooltip, a location, a display index and a default value.

 If you selected a field type of “lookup” or “multi-lookup”, then the use the “Lookup Items” field to supply some values for the dropdown list.
 These should be pipe-separated, eg: Item 1 | Item 2 | Item 3

 If you selected a field type of “Yes/No” then “Lookup Items” can optionally hold a pair of values that ASM will use.
 You can use this to supply your own text for Yes/No fields in the web publisher and document templates.
 The default if you don’t supply a Lookup Items for a Yes/No field is 0=Yes|1=No